Wrapping your Algorithm

 Warning

 Although you can specify default values for your parameters, it is not guaranteed each parameter will always be present in the input dictionary.
-It is therefore strongly encouraged to have the default values available for each parameter in your wrapper.
+It is therefore strongly encouraged to have the default/back up values available for each parameter in your wrapper.